qmamnatividad/Midterm_Case_Study/README.md

-# Midterm Case Study- Team MaNiKa
+# Midterm Case Study - Team MaNiKa
 This repository contains code for processing audio files associated with three characters: Dora, Diego, and Boots.
 The audio files are processed using pitch shifting, time stretching, and low-pass filtering techniques.
 The processed audio files are saved in separate directories for each character.

 ## Usage